xtbreak

 nbkfactors(varlist) same as above but without breaks.

 Data has to be xtset before using xtbreak. depvars, indepvars and varlist1, varlist2 may contain time-series operators.
-Data has to be balanced.

 2. Description